ugent-korea/pytorch-unet-segmentation/README.md

 ### Preprocessing <a name="preprocessing"></a>

 Preprocessing is done on the images for data augmentation.
-Following preprocessing are accomplished.
+Following preprocessing are accomplished:
    * Flip
    * Gaussian noise
    * Uniform noise